hars123/Fundify/README.md

  Users can create and manage their own profiles, view their campaigns, and track their donations.

-Campaign Creation: Users can set up campaigns with descriptions, goals, and timelines.
+Campaign Creation: Users can set u**p campaigns with descriptions, goals, and timelines.
 Upload media (images/videos) and keep the supporters updated.

 Donation System: A secure and seamless donation process, supporting multiple payment options like credit cards, PayPal, and other popular gateways.